ThatXliner/ThatXliner/README.md

 ### Hi there 👋

 Hehe :sweat_smile:, this file is still in progress.
+(If you want, check out my [discord server](https://discord.gg/7YHfbBUh4n))

 My coding arsenal: